Postgraduate Course: Urban Conservation (ARCH11196)

-- Characterise an area with reference to its historical development, physical fabric, economic context and function as a community.
+- Gain knowledge of urban conservation methodologies for characterising an area with reference to its historical development, physical fabric and function as a community.

-- Have a critical understanding of the complex interaction of factors in urban conservation.
+- Develop skills for the critical appraisal of the complex interaction of these factors and consequences for urban conservation decisions.

-- Display organisational, verbal and presentational skills specific to the subject.
+- Display organisational, verbal and presentation skills specific to urban conservation.

 Gerrit Schwalbach.
 Urban Analysis.
 Basel, Boston, Berlin: Birkhause, 2009